 You’ll want to avoid using baby powder, though, since it can irritate your baby’s lungs.

 That’s all there is to it!
-Five easy steps in this newborn bath how-to guide.
+Five easy steps in this newborn bath how-to guide on how to bathe a newborn baby with the umbilical cord attached.
 Congratulations on your new addition, and good luck!